-(c) We benchmark several state-of-the-art works against our method on V2M-bench with a series of subjective and objective metrics for thorough evaluation.
-As demonstrated in experiments, VidMuse achieve state-of-the-art performance on \textit{V2M-bench}, outperforming existing models in terms of audio quality, diversity, and audio-visual consistency.
+\item We benchmark several state-of-the-art works against our method on the V2M-bench via a series of subjective and objective metrics for a thorough evaluation.
+As demonstrated in experiments, VidMuse achieves state-of-the-art performance on \textit{V2M-bench}, outperforming existing models in terms of audio quality, diversity, and audio-visual consistency. \end{itemize}